 What You Need to Know About Estate Sales

 According to the real estate website Redfin, an estate sale is a sale that occurs when a homeowner dies or moves to an assisted-living facility.
 Those in line to inherit from the homeowner or the person who died receive a share of the proceeds from the sale.

-A whole host of items are sold at estate sales.
-From basic items like towels and linens to toys, games and furniture.
+A whole host of items is sold at estate sales.
+From basic items like towels and linens to toys, games, and furniture.
 You’ll very often come across valuable items too.
-That means things like antique furniture, clothing, jewelry, art, books and recordings can be very attractive to the buyer.
+That means things like antique furniture, clothing, jewelry, art, books, and recordings can be very attractive to the buyer.
 As a result, you might see all types of customers ranging from bargain hunters to collectors attending an estate sale.
 That means that there’s a lot to organize and a lot to figure out so that you can maximize profits for those who stand to inherit the estate.

 Portable storage containers from A.B.
 Richards can help.
 If you’re dealing with a small estate or holding the estate sale at a residence, our 20-foot storage containers are perfect for your needs.
 These containers can fit easily into tight spaces in front of a home.

 Why Storage is Important Prior to an Estate Sale

 There’s a lot that goes into preparing for your sale and this is why storage is so critical.
 The website EstatesNY recommends you hold onto the items in the estate until you’re certain of how they’ll be disposed of.
 Among their recommendations are isolating important documents and family photographs and making sure you don’t include things in the sale that should be kept.
 They also recommend not throwing away items until you see if they have value.